 As the Paros Naxos route is a short crossing, it's probably not worth paying the higher price unless the other ferry operators have sold out on the day you want to travel.

-Look at timetables and schedules at the Ferryhopper website.
+Look at timetables and the latest ferry schedule at the Ferryhopper website.

 This ferry operator uses the Santorini Palace vessel 4 times a week on the Paros to Naxos route in the high season.